 Newest Members Looking to Improve Safety, Maintenance Standards at Bus Yard

-Art Long has been driving buses for over a decade, with a little over a year of service at Durham School Services in Metropolis.
+Art Long has been driving buses for over a decade, with a little over a year of service with Durham School Services in Metropolis.

 “I’m very excited to become a member of the Teamsters,” Long said.
 “Organized labor has a long and rich history in this community, and folks around here know how important it is to be a union member.”